The Candid Portrait | A Definition

 Properly structured, though informal, one-to-one coaching can really help set you up to make great photos without too much trouble.

 As your own photography progresses it’s then natural to clarify information and to better understand terms and meanings within the photographic vocabulary.

-Not only will you be able to make great photos, you’ll be able to discuss the aesthetics of photography in a way that clarifies your own world view and also helps other folks on their own creative journey through photography.
+Not only will you be able to make great photos, you’ll be able to discuss the aesthetics of photography in a way that clarifies your world view and helps other folks on their own creative journey.